Affordable Homeownership

 | Total Homes: | 32 |

-With a $7 million NMTC allocation, Dayton’s Bluff is developing infrastructure for 26 homes and building 14 of them, including 3 ADUs, in the Village on Rivoli, located in the Railroad Island (RRI) neighborhood.
-Less than a mile east of downtown St. Paul, RRI is a racially- and ethnically-diverse community.
+With a $7 million NMTC-supported loan, Dayton’s Bluff Neighborhood Housing Services (NHS) developed the infrastructure for 26 homes and completed the construction for 14 with 3 including accessory dwelling units or ADUs The Village on Rivoli is located in the diverse neighborhood less than a mile east of downtown St. Paul called Railroad Island (RRI).
 Much of its current housing is substandard, poorly laid out, and uneconomical to rehabilitate.
-Despite historical challenges, RRI is an ideal location for new single-family homes with excellent access to mass transit, bike trails, and nearby freeways.
-Over 1,000 new jobs are being created within walking distance and it is close to public, private, and charter schools.
+Despite challenges, RRI is an ideal location for new single-family homes with excellent access to mass transit, bike trails, and nearby highways.
+Over 1,000 new jobs are being created within walking distance, and it is close to public, private and charter schools.
 Dayton’s Bluff ensures its homebuyers are successful long-term owners with financial counseling and education through a Minnesota Homeownership Center-certified organization.

 Champlain Housing Trust, Inc.